nimaid/LPHK/README.md

     * Find and kill all of the bugs
     * Port the rest of the old logic to LPHKfuction modules
     * Deal with the Pandora's box that porting those functions will open (this list will probably grow)
+    * Make a way for modules to use standard commands, and to use other modules
     * Take a drink and merge the branches
 * Make a special color picker for Classic/Mini/S that only has the 16 possible colors (you can select colors with blue atm, it will have the blue component ignored.
 * Simply strip comments and empty lines before sending to logic, that way, first line can be a comment and second a header.